ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 Notes:

-- Rust-based bundlers usually offers web assembly version of it which means you can transpile the code in the browser.
-Esbuild does have web assembly version.
+- Rust-based bundlers usually offer a web assembly version, which means you can transpile the code in the browser.
+Esbuild does have a web assembly version.
 - Don't include user specified imports into the bundle unless you've allow-listed them.

 Additionally, you can avoid transpiling altogether by running the code using **Deno** or **Bun** in a docker container since they support TypeScript out of the box.